-Before landing on a tool that best suits your SDLC, start documenting answers to a few questions during those ad-hoc manual reviews:
+Before landing on a tool that best suits your SDLC, start documenting answers to a few questions during your ad hoc manual secure code reviews:

 Data that the application handles may be of interest to an attacker.
 If the application has an authentication mechanism, this information may include a session token or data that’s available once a user has authenticated.
 Generally, information that’s available after log-in, or that provides authentication, is considered confidential, nonpublic information.

-If using input from an outside source to render information in the application, it requires validation.
+If your application uses input from an outside source, that information requires validation.
 The application may interpret unvalidated input differently than expected.
 Inaccurate or misrepresented data can render an application useless to clients.

 Denial-of-service attacks are often a last resort for attackers.
 This is because they’re easily observable.
 However, the effectiveness of denial of service attacks is undeniable.
 Thus, it’s essential to document and test areas where the application may become unavailable.

-Preparing answers to these questions accomplishes several tasks that encourage the code review practice to grow organically.
+Preparing answers to these questions accomplishes several tasks that encourage the secure code review practice to grow organically.
 These questions amend the original review process to go beyond business logic errors and into malicious intent.